KozlovVP/Qt-EmployeeMonitoring/README.md

 # Qt-EmployeeMonitoring
+This app allows the employer to:
+* Get Screenshot from worker's computer at any time
+* Start chat with a worker
+* Make a task list a worker
-This app allows you to get screenshot from worker's computer, start chat with a worker and even set tasks!
+This app allows the worker to:
+* See tasks given by the employer
+* Start chat with the employer